aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addconnector/_index.md

 ## AddConnector(ShapeType, float, float, float, float) {#addconnector}

-Creates a new Connector, tunes it from default template and adds it to the end of the collection.
+Creates a new connector shape with default template styling and adds it to the end of the shape collection.

 ```csharp
 public IConnector AddConnector(ShapeType shapeType, float x, float y, float width, float height)